,

 The size of the kitchen

-Apart from the table and walk-in pantry, though, our kitchen was much like the kitchen in any other 1930s-built suburban house in the 1940s.
+Apart from the table and walk-in pantry, though, our kitchen was much like that in any other 1930s-built suburban house in the 1940s.

 The comfort of the kitchen

 The kitchen was a pleasant place to be and was where we tended spend our time.
-In this it was similar to the Victorian-style kitchens, but note that there was no separate scullery in the 1940s house.
+In this it was similar to the Victorian-style kitchens, except that there was no separate scullery.
 The kitchen and scullery were merged into one.

 The kitchen was pleasantly light because the walls and window sills were tiled with white shiny ceramic tiles, like in the bathroom - the fashion at the time - and it was warm because of the coal-fired boiler which was on in all but the most excessive of heat waves to provide hot water.

-Our floor was patterned lino, but other kitchens often had the black and white lino tiles like the bathroom.
+Our floor was patterned lino, but other kitchens usually had the same black and white lino tiles as in the bathroom.

 The boiler